Skip to content

 • specifying the output_type changes the result's format to either a binary ('bytes'), text ('str'), or pickle file ('pickle')

-• returns a brief dictionary response upon success
+• returns a brief dictionary response upon success (a list of such dictionaries if result was submitted as multiple_results=True)

 python